mitranim/mitranim.github.io/templates/posts/remove-from-go.md

 _ = &"hello world!"
 ```

 Before `new` can be removed, `&` needs to be extended to support primitive literals.
-That would make it strictly more powerful than `new`.
+That would make it strictly more powerful than `new`. (**Edit 2020-10-19**: sadly this wouldn't be enough; some types, such as interfaces, don't have literals and can never be instantiated with `&`, but can with `new`.)

 Allowing `&` on primitives would also make it easier to print Go data structures as code.
 Currently, pretty-printing libraries have to resort to ugly workarounds to support those types.